Eguga

 Eguga was a civitas in Africa Proconsulare during the Roman Empire.
 It was located in present-day Tunisia.
-The city was also the seat of an ancient Roman Catholic diocese.

-Eguga was a suffragan of the Archdiocese of Carthage.
+Eguga was also the seat of an ancient Catholic diocese of the same name.
+It was a suffragan diocese of the Archdiocese of Carthage.
 The only bishop mentioned by the sources was Florencio, who took part in the antimonothelite Council of Carthage in 646.
-Today Eguga survives as a titular bishopric the current bishop being Gerard William Battersby, of Detroit.
+Today, Eguga survives as a Latin Church titular see.
+The most recent titular bishop of Eguga was Gerard William Battersby, who served from 2016 to 2024.